Education for a Rapid-Growth Industry

 Those numbers only reflect traditional microbiologist roles.

-Graduates also move into careers across healthcare, pharmaceutical development, biotechnology startups, food safety, environmental monitoring, science policy, data science, regulatory science, space biology research and global health initiatives.
+Graduates also move into careers across healthcare, pharmaceutical development, biotechnology startups, food safety, environmental monitoring, science policy, data science, regulatory science, astrobiology research and global health initiatives.
 Data science jobs are projected to grow more than 35% through 2034, with median salaries above $108,000.⁴

 As artificial intelligence transforms how scientific data is processed and analyzed, microbiology continues to expand in scope and opportunity.
 AI can accelerate research, but it cannot replace the scientists who design experiments, work in laboratory environments and interpret complex biological systems.